cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 CVXPY provides interfaces to many mixed-integer solvers, including open source and commercial solvers.
 For licencing reasons, CVXPY does not install any of these solvers by default.

-CVXPY supports open source mixed-integer solvers GLPK_MI_ and CBC_.
+CVXPY supports open source mixed-integer solvers GLPK_MI_, CBC_ and SCIP_.
 The CVXOPT_ python package provides CVXPY with access to GLPK_MI; CVXOPT can be installed by running ``pip install cvxopt`` in your command line or terminal.
 Neither GLPK_MI nor CBC allow nonlinear models.